Natural headache remedies are a great way to avoid pain killers.

 To make mint tea simply:

 - a small teaspoon of dried mint

 It is super easy to grow mint from cuttings for a supply of fresh leaves but dried mint is also great.

 Clove tea is often the best herbal tea to drink for instant headache relief.

 This is because cloves have natural anaesthetic powers that can actually block our detection of pain.

 To make clove headache tea:

-You could make extra – at for example the beginning of your period – and keep it, strained, in a jar in the fridge to heat up gently when needed.
+To avoid pain killers during periods, make extra and keep it, strained, in a jar in the fridge to heat as needed.